 Aruba sharks normally stay in deeper water where their food supply is and they can feed on larger fish.
 It is very unlikely or any reason to come to the Aruba shores.

 It is not safe to go swimming alone as are no lifeguards on some of the beaches in Aruba.

-Most of the dive sites in Aruba are close to shore.
-With all the diving is provided by the dive shops or operators on Aruba.
+Most of the dive sites in Aruba that are close to the shore.
+All the diving is provided by the dive shops or operators on Aruba.

 In Aruba, you can go scuba diving and see shipwrecks and reefs.
 Aruba has a lot of shipwrecks that are good diving sites.
 The dive sites more suited towards open water divers are on the south of the island.

 The sites north of the island are more suited to experienced divers due to currents.
 Here are some of the best dive sites in Aruba.

 - Mas Bango Reef.

 A tugboat wreck is a wreck of a harbor tugboat.
 The wreck is roughly around 24 meters deep.
 As well as seem the wreck you can see other sea animals like the french angelfish, moray eels, octopuses, and sometimes stingrays.

 There is also a reef slope that has gorgeous formations of soft and hard coral.